crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

   type: iis
 ```

-Please note that `use_time_machine` is very important: by default IIS will flush the logs to a file every minute or if there is 64kB of logs to write.
+Please note that `use_time_machine` is very important: By default IIS will flush the logs to the file every minute or if there is 64kB of logs to write.

-This means CrowdSec will see a bunch of lines at the same time and can lead to false positive.
+This means CrowdSec will see a bunch of lines at the same time which can lead to false positive.

 The `use_time_machine` parameter makes CrowdSec use the timestamp present in the line instead of the date of acquisition as the date of the event.